lvchkn/rym-tags-parser/README.md

 ## RYM tags parser

+Trying to make as few requests as possible in order not to put pressure on the servers.

 ### Prepare local environment

 Create .env file in the app's root directory.

 Use .env.example as a reference.

 Run `npm i` and `npm run build`.

 #### Run locally: